An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Results

 Panel~(c) displays the overtaking collision scenario, which constitutes the most stringent test of the solver's ability to capture nonlinear interaction dynamics.
 The taller soliton ($A_1 = 6.0$~m), propagating faster than the shorter wave ($A_2 = 2.0$~m), overtakes and passes through it near $t \approx 35$~s and $x \approx 0$~m.
-The characteristic ``X''-shaped intersection pattern in the space-time surface demonstrates the elastic scattering property of KdV solitons: both waves emerge from the collision with their identities intact, differing only by phase shifts~\cite{zabusky1965interaction}.
+The characteristic ``X''-shaped intersection pattern in the space-time surface demonstrates the elastic scattering property of KdV solitons: both waves emerge from the collision with their identities intact, differing only by phase shifts~\cite{ref-3}.
+This elastic interaction is the idealized analog of the overtaking collisions documented in field observations of internal solitary waves, where larger waves catch and pass smaller ones with remarkably little energy exchange~\cite{ref-47,ref-51}.
 The global maximum amplitude of 7.55~m, exceeding the linear superposition of the two initial amplitudes, reflects the transient nonlinear amplification during the collision phase.

 The three-soliton interaction in panel~(d) presents the most complex dynamics, with multiple collision events occurring as the fastest soliton ($A_1 = 7.0$~m) successively overtakes the intermediate ($A_2 = 4.0$~m) and slowest ($A_3 = 2.5$~m) waves.
 The space-time surface exhibits a sequence of intersection patterns, with a global maximum of 8.26~m observed during the highest-amplitude collision.
-Despite this complexity, the three distinct soliton tracks remain identifiable throughout the simulation, consistent with the complete integrability of the KdV equation~\cite{gardner1967method}.
+Despite this complexity, the three distinct soliton tracks remain identifiable throughout the simulation, consistent with the complete integrability of the KdV equation~\cite{ref-4}.
+This rank-ordered configuration, with the largest and fastest wave leading, mirrors the structure of oceanic internal soliton packets routinely observed in satellite synthetic aperture radar imagery~\cite{ref-46,ref-49}.

 Quantitative validation of the soliton dynamics requires comparison of measured propagation velocities against theoretical predictions.
 Figure~\ref{fig:soliton_dynamics} presents trajectory data extracted from the spatiotemporal fields using peak detection and tracking algorithms.